 4 Fundraising Ideas for Schools to Try This Fall

-Some of these fundraising ideas are tried-and-true go-to's for many schools, while others may be something you haven’t thought of before.
+Some of these fundraising event ideas are tried-and-true go-to's for many schools, while others may be something you haven’t thought of before.
 Either way, we hope to spark inspiration so you can begin planning and preparing to optimize donations.

 1. Hold an “A-Thon”